Bringing consistency and scalability for a payment system

 Organization first

+I started working on the Payment Link flow using componentization processes in the flows and organizing everything in every detail.
 This practice helped me a lot to scale and reuse to create the Recurring Payment and Payment Buttons flows.
 So, organization first.

 New knowledge

+To understand some contexts, i needed to study the payment model e-commerce.
 This helped me separate what Recurring Payment, Single Payment and Payment Buttons were, it was a very interesting learning experience.

 Development team

+It is very important to consider that the development team also has its own processes.
 So, for example, if delivery must be made in 3 months, it is interesting to deliver your task well before the deadline.